Subhan Qureshi: Career

-In 1998, in light of his findings under his doctoral thesis on judicial utilization of livestock resources, Qureshi prepared Chief Minister’s Livestock Development Plan on advice of the provincial Chief Minister Sardar Mehtab Abbasi.
+In 1998, in light of his findings under his doctoral thesis on judicial utilization of livestock resources, Qureshi prepared Chief Minister's Livestock Development Plan on advice of the provincial Chief Minister Sardar Mehtab Abbasi.
 Later in 2003, Qureshi's plan was also approved by the Chief Minister Akram Khan Durrani.
 In 2005, Qureshi joined the University of Agriculture, Peshawar as a full professor, and he was raised to the status of Dean of the Faculty of Animal Husbandry and Veterinary Sciences.
 He contributed as Dairy Expert in a Pak-Australia Dairy project.
-He also worked as Visiting Professor and then Adjunct Professor at Charles Sturt University, Wagga Wagga, Australia.
+He also worked as Visiting Professor and then adjunct professor at Charles Sturt University, Wagga Wagga, Australia.
 To introduce business incubation concepts, Qureshi organized a series of conferences on Dairy Science Park.
 Three international workshops on it were held in 2011, 2013, and 2015, respectively, at the University of Agriculture, Peshawar, each of which was attended by over 500 participants from academia, business and farming community, and development and government organizations of regional countries.
 The fourth DSP conference was held in November 2017 at Selçuk University in Konya, Turkey, with participation from Konya Metropolitan Municipality and Selçuk University, and in cooperation with 13 other countries.
 In the fourth DSP conference in Konya, it was announced that two technoparks will be established in Mardan and Quetta, Pakistan, to promote the use of modern technology and develop dairy sector in the region.

+Dr Abdul Rahman Ilyas, Advisor to ASRT President, Government of Egypt for Technology Innovations and Collaborations, desired establishing Dairy Science Cairo (DSPC), a joint project of Academy for Scientific Research and Technology (ASRT) and Dairy Science Park Peshawar Pakistan.
+He is the co-founder of DSP along with Prof M Subhan Qureshi.
+Dr Amr Faroukh Abdelkhalik Vice President and Mahmoud Sakr President ASRT have endorsed the proposal.

+An MoU will be signed shortly between DSP and ASRT for establishing DSPC.
+Based upon the experience of the DSP under Good Governance and Policy Reforms (2011-2023) suggesting two technoparks under FAO-UN and ITC-UN national consultancies, Dairy Science Park Cairo (DSPC) will be established as an autonomous regulatory, financial and marketing authority, run by a Board of Governors representing all the stakeholders and an Endowment Fund.
+DSPC will support the public sector organisations as facilitators and the academia in generation of feasible entrepreneurship models across the Livestock based Value Chain (LBVC).
+The Major task of DSPC would be generation of decent employment and exportable hygienic/Halal certified food and biotech products.